 - DAFO (if the “primer ocupacion” and “licencia de obra” are missing, there is a good chance that the buyer’s attorney will demand to see a DAFO (you can read more about this on our website under “notes from the attorney”).

 The aesthetic aspects

 You are the best judge of this.
-Imagine yourself to be a potential buyer visiting your home.
-It is a good idea to look up similar properties for sale in the region on the internet.
+Imagine yourself being a potential buyer visiting your home.
+It’s also a good idea to look up similar properties for sale in your region.

 Make sure that the ad is accompanied by some nice pictures or a short video in order to entice potential buyers into viewing your property.

 This is only possible when:

 - The property is neat and tidy

 - The interior is not full of personal belongings